Von Neumann architecture: History

 The earliest computing machines had fixed programs.
 Some very simple computers still use this design, either for simplicity or training purposes.
 For example, a desk calculator (in principle) is a fixed program computer.
 It can do basic mathematics, but it cannot run a word processor or games.
 Changing the program of a fixed-program machine requires rewiring, restructuring, or redesigning the machine.
 The earliest computers were not so much "programmed" as "designed" for a particular task.
-"Reprogramming" – when possible at all – was a laborious process that started with flowcharts and paper notes, followed by detailed engineering designs, and then the often-arduous process of physically rewiring and rebuilding the machine.
+"Reprogramming"—when possible at all—was a laborious process that started with flowcharts and paper notes, followed by detailed engineering designs, and then the often-arduous process of physically rewiring and rebuilding the machine.
 It could take three weeks to set up and debug a program on ENIAC.

 With the proposal of the stored-program computer, this changed.
 A stored-program computer includes, by design, an instruction set, and can store in memory a set of instructions (a program) that details the computation.

 A stored-program design also allows for self-modifying code.
 One early motivation for such a facility was the need for a program to increment or otherwise modify the address portion of instructions, which operators had to do manually in early designs.
 This became less important when index registers and indirect addressing became usual features of machine architecture.
 Another use was to embed frequently used data in the instruction stream using immediate addressing.
-Self-modifying code has largely fallen out of favor, since it is usually hard to understand and debug, as well as being inefficient under modern processor pipelining and caching schemes.